Saqiyah: With buckets directly on the wheel

 The saqiya is a large hollow wheel, traditionally made of wood.
 One type has its clay pots or buckets attached directly to the periphery of the wheel, which limits the depth it can scoop water from to less than half its diameter.
-The modern version is normally made of galvanized sheet steel and consists of a series of scoops.
+The modern version also known as zawaffa or jhallan is normally made of galvanized sheet steel and consists of a series of scoops.
 The modern type dispenses the water near the hub rather than from the top, the opposite of the traditional types.
-It is a method of irrigation frequently met within various parts of the Indian subcontinent.
+These devices were in widespread use in China, India, Pakistan, Syria and Egypt.

 Saqiya wheels range in diameter from two to five metres.
-Though traditionally driven by draught animals, they are now increasingly attached to an engine.
+Though traditionally driven by draught animals, they are also attached to an engine or electric motor.
 While animal-driven saqiyas can rotate at 2–4 rpm, motorised ones can make as much as 8–15 rpm.
-The improved modern versions are also known as zawaffa and jhallan.
+Formerly hundreds of thousands were in use in the Nile valley and delta.